FrancisEgan/TodoApp/README.md

 - `PUT /todos/{id}` - Update a todo (supports partial updates)
 - `DELETE /todos/{id}` - Delete a todo (soft delete)

+## Assumptions
+- Todos can be created, deleted, and edited
+- Users will want to be able to use the app from their mobile device
+- Users should not see each others todos
+- The app is for individual use cases, not team/organizational use

 ## Design Decisions
 - App is small with few endpoints, so minimal api is used.
 If the app was expanded, controllers could be used - potentially with a tool like MediatR.
 - In-memory database is used.
 Easy for showcasing the app, and nice that it resets when you restart the dev server.